-Pavel Polshchikov works with various media including painting, graphics, sculpture and printing on fabric.
+Pavel Polshchikov (b.
+1998) works with various media including sculpture, graphics, installation and printing on fabric.
 In his artistic practice he explores visual representation of knowledge and power, and at what point this representation begins to exist as a kind of autonomous object or turns into an abstraction and loses the boundaries of its own meanings.

 His practice appeals to production of speculative narratives and creation of some semantic uncertainty and ambiguity.
 He strives to balance between fiction and "pure" abstraction.
 The ideal expression for this attitude is syntax without meaning.
 Art works organized according to this principle are capable of producing a specific type of tension of perception.